Why is There a Bruise Around My Bug Bite?

 Mosquitoes: Not every mosquito bite leaves a mark; for most people, this insect bite creates a red, itchy welt that goes away after a few days.
 Some people, however, are allergic to mosquito saliva, which leads to more inflammation and discoloration.

-When you first notice a bug bite, use an ice pack to numb any pain and control swelling.
+When you first notice a bug bite, use an ice pack to numb any pain and control the swelling.
 Over-the-counter medications, from anti-itch creams to antihistamines, can relieve some of the itching and irritation from insect bites.
 If you notice more significant symptoms, like difficulty breathing, nausea, confusion or wheezing, seek medical attention right away.
 You could be experiencing a significant allergic reaction to your insect bite that is much more severe than a bruise.

 Of course, the best way to prevent any bug bite bruise is not to get bitten!
 MosquitoNix has custom pest control services to rid your property of mosquitoes and discourage other insects from hanging around your family and pets.
 Contact your local office or reach out online to learn more or schedule a consultation.